Getting started

 ```

-You can now use `isEnabled` to gate access to the feature.
+You can now use `isEnabled` to gate access to the flag.

 ## 3. Set access rules

-Head back over to [your dashboard](https://app.reflag.com/), select your feature and the `Access` tab.
+Head back to [your dashboard](https://app.reflag.com/), select your flag, and open the `Access` tab.

-From here, you can define segments, companies, and users that will access your feature.
+From here, you can define segments, companies, and users that will access your flag.

 ## 4. Enable Toolbar for local testing <a href="#next-steps-1" id="next-steps-1"></a>

-In the frontend SDK, enable the Toolbar to toggle features locally.
+In the frontend SDK, enable the Toolbar to toggle flags locally.

 In the React SDK, you enable it with `toolbar:`